 I have here the tribute to Mr. Armstrong in May 1986, The Good News, and page 24.
 It is from the article, "This is the Life, Real Abundant Living," the next to the last paragraph.
 "The Bible will be the authority that you obey, the authority that you will look to for everything in your life."
 That says it in a moment.
 The word of God is the representative of the government of God and it in submitting to the word of God, you are submitting to the government of God.

 Let us carry this a little bit further in Paul's advice to Timothy.

 I Timothy 5:22 Do not lay hands on anyone hastily, nor share in other people's sins; keep yourself pure.

 In the church they are waiting for Christ to do something.
 In the meantime, they are being drawn further and further into sin, following a man, worshipping a church; that is idolatry.
 That is the very thing that this article on the image of the beast is about.
-Those people are sticking here because of government and they believe that it is the government of God.
-The government of God is in heaven and we are to submit to the Word of God, the Bible, and not participate in other people's sins.
+Those people are sticking there because of government and they believe that it is the government of God.
+The government of God is in heaven and we are to submit to the word of God, the Bible, and not participate in other people's sins.

 There is a greater responsibility to God and to His Word than there is to any ecclesiastical organization.
 In order to do that you have to control yourself, you have to govern yourself.
 I hope this is becoming clearer and clearer.